cpetrovich/cpetrovich.github.io/_pages/cv.md

 - Reviewer for NASA, NSF, STFC, and FONDECYT programs
 - Referee for major journals including *ApJ*, *AJ*, *MNRAS*, *A&A*, and *Nature Astronomy*
 - Member of the American Astronomical Society and Division on Dynamical Astronomy
+- Committee member of the Division on Dynamical Astronomy

 ---